Blaiski/agileInsight.github.io/index.md

 When you open a workspace or a project folder in vscode, AgileInsight will wait for a few seconds to allow basic extensions (e.g., native git extension) to load.
 It will then launch a background process to parse source code files in your workspace or project folder.
 By deafult, it will only parse those files in your 'src' folder.
 You can configure the type of files or the specific folders that you want to be prased.

-[^1]: <sub>For city metaphor, see [Wettel, Richard, and Michele Lanza.
+[^1]: <sup>For city metaphor, see [Wettel, Richard, and Michele Lanza.
 2007.
 “Visualizing Software Systems as Cities.”
 In VISSOFT 2007 - Proceedings of the 4th IEEE International Workshop on Visualizing Software for Understanding and Analysis, 92–99.](https://doi.org/10.1109/VISSOF.2007.4290706) and for software maps see [Bohnet, Johannes, and Jürgen Döllner.
 2011.
 “Monitoring Code Quality and Development Activity by Software Maps.”
 Proceedings - International Conference on Software Engineering, 9–16.](https://doi.org/10.1145/1985362.1985365).
 Both are based on the heirarchical treemap containment approach introduced by Johnson and Shneiderman [Johnson, Brian, and Ben Shneiderman.
 1991.
 “Tree-Maps: A Space-Filling Approach to the Visualization of Hierarchical Information Structures.”
-Proceedings of the 2nd Conference on Visualization 1991, VIS 1991, 284–91.](https://doi.org/10.1109/VISUAL.1991.175815)</sub>
+Proceedings of the 2nd Conference on Visualization 1991, VIS 1991, 284–91.](https://doi.org/10.1109/VISUAL.1991.175815)</sup>

 <video width="824" height="576" controls="true" allowfullscreen="true" poster="Screen Shot 2022-04-12 at 12.37.28 AM.png">